damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## Teamwork at scale

-As the time passed, your website became really popular, and your team has grown from 2 to 8 people.
+As the time passed, your website becamreally e popular, and your team has grown from 2 to 8 people.
 People develop in parallel, so the situation when people wait for each other to preview something on Staging become pretty common.
 “Deploy every branch to staging” stopped working.